 The length of the base is solved as 12 meters.
 Hence each of the two legs measure 16 meters.

 Linear Equations in One Variable Word Questions (Worksheet)

 - Question 1: Solve ( 10x – 7) = 21

 - Question 2: Find the multiples, if the sum of two consecutive multiples of 6 is 68.

 - Question 3: Verify that if x = -3, is a solution of the linear equation 10x + 7 = 13 – 5x.

 Frequently Asked Questions

-First, put the variable of the left hand side and the numerical values of the right hand side.
+First, put the variable on the left-hand side and the numerical values on the right-hand side.
 Change the operators while changing sides of the terms and then solve for the variable.